TENA Men & Prostate Cancer UK Partnership

 We understand the struggle faced by men during and after their treatment for prostate cancer.
 This can include urinary incontinence as a result of prostate removal, or other treatment such as radiotherapy.

-A many as 1 in 2 men who have a radical prostatectomy (surgery to remove the prostate) following a prostate cancer diagnosis, may experience urinary incontinence.
+A many as 1 in 2 men who have a radical prostatectomy (surgery to remove the prostate) following a cancer diagnosis, may experience urinary .
 Urinary incontinence following prostate cancer treatment is common due to the nerves and muscles that control urination becoming damaged.
 Speak to your doctor if you're starting treatment to find out more about the possible side effects, as each treatment can result in different urinary problems.

-Prostate Cancer UK are the largest men’s health charity in the UK.
+Cancer UK are the largest men’s health charity in the UK.
 They have a simple ambition – to save and improve the lives of men affected by prostate cancer.

 They are the driving force in prostate cancer research in the UK.